 Log files (logs, error logs, debug logs): Log files as they would appear in the WordPress root are relevant only at the time of creation, or shortly after.
 We believe that backing up these files is typically unnecessary and instead recommend downloading relevant log files when the necessary information is captured.
 Long running log files can also create a large amount of disk usage, and we recommend disabling wp debug and other logs once you are done using them.

 Obsolete software (unmaintained or prohibited): This category contains things like timthumb and other softwares that aren’t something we recommend using.
 If you are using unmaintained software, we strongly recommend working to eliminate that software from your site as a security precaution.

 Full List of Backup Exclusions

 WP Engine backups contain the majority of your uploads, though some are excluded.
-Here are our list of files and directories that are never backed up:

 .*~ (These are typically drafts of files edited with a command line text editor) .*/_wpeprivate (This directory is used for short term file storage) .*.(svn|cvs|git|log|tmp|listing|cache|bak|swp) .*/log.txt .*/cache .*/imagecache.* .*/ics-importer-cache .*/gt-cache .*/wp-content/w3tc.* .*/wp-content/w3-.* .*/wp-config-sample.php .*/wp-content/plugins/wpengine-snapshot/snapshots .*/wp-content/uploads/snapshots .*/wp-content/backups .*/wp-content/managewp .*/wp-content/upgrade .*/pclzip-.*